 Welcome to the Music Department at North Lake School.
 We are very proud of the fine arts program and offerings at our school, where there is truly something for everyone.
-North Lake proudly offers K-4 General music, 5-8 choir, and 5-8 band.
+North Lake proudly offers K-4 general music and 5-8 choir.

 Read on below to learn more about our music classes.